 Computing at Whitegate CE Primary School

-At Whitegate CE Primary School we aim to provide our pupils with a high-quality computing education which equips pupils to use computational thinking and creativity to understand and change the world.
-Computing has deep links with mathematics, science, and design and technology, and provides insights into both natural and artificial systems.
-Computing also ensures that pupils become digitally literate – able to use, and express themselves and develop their ideas through, information and communication technology – at a level suitable for the future workplace and as active participants in a digital world.
+At Whitegate CE Primary School, we aim to provide our pupils with a high-quality computing education - one which equips them to use computational thinking, problem solving and creativity to understand and change the world as active and shining participants in the growing digital realm.
+Our Computing curriculum aims to ensure that pupils become digitally literate – able to responsibly and confidently express themselves and develop their ideas through their use of information and communication technology – at a level suitable for the world of both today and tomorrow.